TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Results and Discussion

 We also find that results are consistent between apertures, but find that a brighter value of the limiting magnitude results in a noisier posterior on $\kappa_{\rm{ext}}$.
 Because so many objects fall between magnitude 23 and 24, removing these objects results in significantly noisier weighted number counts which translate to the final inference on $\kappa.$

 Considering only $\gamma$ as a constraint leads to a median value on $\kappa_{\rm{ext}}$ of -0.015.
 As a result, including $\gamma_{\rm{ext}}$ as a constraint significantly lowers the central value of our distributions, though it also tightens the distribution.
 However we note this shift is fairly modest as compared to the width of the distribution.
 This is similar to the result seen in \citet{rusu_0435}, though in that case the inferred value of the shear was significantly closer to the median in the Milennium Simulation of 0.028, and the shift of the central value was not as significant.
 We find our tightest constraints on $\kappa_{\rm{ext}}$ through a combination of $w_n$, $w_{1/r}$ and $w_{p}$ combined with constraints from $\gamma_{\rm{ext}}$.
-This leads us to a final value of $\kappa_{\rm{ext}}$ of -0.012 with a width $\sigma_{\kappa} = 0.028.$ Without the constraint from $\gamma_{\rm{ext}}$, we obtain a median value of 0.012 with $\sigma_{\kappa} = 0.053.$ Full posteriors for these combinations can be found in Figure \ref{kappa_compare}
+This leads us to a final value of $\kappa_{\rm{ext}}$ of -0.012 with a width $\sigma_{\kappa} = 0.028.$ Without the constraint from $\gamma_{\rm{ext}}$, we obtain a median value of 0.012 with $\sigma_{\kappa} = 0.053.$ Full posteriors for these combinations can be found in Figure \ref{kappa_compare}.
+We use a $45"$ aperture and limiting magnitude of $i < 24$ for these results.